DangTrung1212/historty-quiz/memory-bank/progress.md

 # Project Progress

 ## Current Status
-The application is currently undergoing a visual transformation with a new romantic purple theme.
-The focus has shifted to enhancing the user experience, creating engaging reward content, and implementing a consistent visual design across all pages.
+The application has been successfully updated with a romantic purple theme across all pages.
+Recent UI/UX improvements include enhanced scrolling behavior, consistent styling across quiz components, and improved answer review functionality.
+The focus is now on ensuring a smooth and intuitive user experience across all devices.

 ## What Works
 - Project structure is established with client/server architecture